Glossary

 Kobe International Caravan Program (KICP) - a program through which various Junior High or Senior High schools around Kobe City host activities that focus on English communication and/or cultural exchange, in place of regular classes.

-Kobe JET T-shirt ContestBe like Lance Kobe JET logo
+Be like Lance Kobe JET logo

 Held almost every year in the fall/winter, Kobe JET(s) of the artistic persuasion submit t-shirt designs pertaining to living in Kobe (as a JET).
 In the spring, the Kobe JET community votes on the best design, and the winning design is used as the official design for t-shirts, polos, and hoodies!

-Sample winners and entries from past years:
+Check out some of the sample winners and entries from past years!

 Kobe Municipal Subway